Types of fraud

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified but the inclusion of personal data within a data matching exercise does not mean that any specific individual is under suspicion.
 Where a match is found it indicates that there may be an inconsistency that requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
 The exercise can also help bodies to ensure that their records are up to date.

-Audit Scotland currently requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
+Audit Scotland requires us to participate in a data matching exercise to assist in the prevention and detection of fraud.
 We must provide particular sets of data to Audit Scotland for matching for each exercise, and these are set out in Audit Scotland's instructions which can be found at Audit Scotland National Fraud Initiative (External Link).
 This also includes their privacy notice which sets out how personal data will be used.